larcenous-lobotomy/sudoku/README.md

 # PYGAME-SUDOKU
 Sudoku game in Pygame 1.9, code in Python 2.7
-This game was actually a team project, but I have added only my part of the deal.
-I had to write a function to take a display surface as an argument and write on it.

 My code acheives the following -
 * Randomly generating a solvable Sudoku puzzle